StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/start-investigating-an-alert.md

 This topic provides step-by-step instructions for starting the investigation of an [alert](about-alerts.md) in TheHive.

 Use this procedure to begin the triage process for an alert.
-This automatically updates the alert’s status to one associated with the *In progress* stage.
-To assign a different status within the same stage, see [Change an Alert Status](change-status-alert.md).

 <h2>Procedure</h2>